survivejs/webpack-book/manuscript/loading/01_loader_definitions.md

 * A loader definition consists of **conditions** based on which to match and **actions** that should be performed when a match happens.
 * Webpack 2 introduced the `use` field.
 It combines the ideas of old `loader` and `loaders` fields into a single construct.
 * Webpack 2 provides multiple ways to match and alter loader behavior.
 You can, for example, match based on a **resource query** after a loader has been matched and route the loader to specific actions.
-* `LoaderOptionsPlugin` exists for legacy purposes and allows you to get around the strict configuration schema of webpack 2.

 In the next chapter, you'll learn to load images using webpack.